turbot/steampipe-plugin-mastodon/docs/tables/mastodon_toot_direct.md

 # Table: mastodon_toot_direct

-Mastodon toots on the direct timeline
+Represents a toot on your direct timeline.

 ## Examples